Asymptotic Performance Analysis of Large-Scale Active IRS-Aided Wireless Network: CONCLUSION

 \section{CONCLUSION}

 In this paper, the asymptotic performance of large-scale active IRS-aided wireless communication networks has been investigated.
 The key factor $\gamma_0$ that affects the user receive SNR was defined.
-The simple asymptotic expression for $\gamma_0$ is derived when the number $N$ of IRS elements tends to medium-scale and large-scale.
-As $N$ reaches large-scale, the asymptotic SNR at user is verified to be a linearly increasing function of the product of $\gamma_0$ and $N$.
-Subsequently, an optimal IRS reflect power exists for given BS transmit power.
+The simple asymptotic expression for $\gamma_0$ was derived when the number $N$ of IRS elements tended to medium-scale and large-scale.
+As $N$ reached large-scale, the asymptotic SNR at user was verified to be a linearly increasing function of the product of $\gamma_0$ and $N$.
+Subsequently, an optimal IRS reflect power exists for a fixed BS transmit power.
 At this point, more IRS reflect power will reduce SNR performance.
 Furthermore, an optimal PA strategy is obtained with the sum constraint of BS transmit power and IRS reflected power, and the rate gain of the optimal PA factor over EPA is up to 0.83 bit.
-To analyze the performance loss due to the finite phase shifter, we derive closed-form expressions for PL and APL for the user's asymptotic SNR, AR, and BER.
-Moreover, the expression for the approximate performance loss for SNR, AR, and BER are given based on Taylor series expansions.
-Numerical simulations indicate that when $k$ is greater than or equal to 3, the loss of active asymptotic SNR and AR are less than 0.22 dB and 0.08 bits/s/Hz, respectively.
+To analyze the performance loss due to the finite phase shifter, we derived closed-form expressions for PL and APL for the user's asymptotic SNR, AR, and BER.
+Moreover, the expression for the approximate performance losses for SNR, AR, and BER were given based on the Taylor series expansions.
+Numerical simulations showed that when $k$ is greater than or equal to 3, the loss of active asymptotic SNR and AR are less than 0.22 dB and 0.08 bits/s/Hz, respectively.
 This means that for active IRS, a 3-bit phase shifter is sufficient to achieve a trivial rate performance loss.

 {\vadjust{ }}